 Global Markets Risk: The increasing interconnectivity between global economies and financial markets increases the likelihood that events or conditions in one region or financial market may adversely impact issuers in a different country, region or financial market.
 Securities in the Fund's portfolio may underperform due to inflation (or expectations for inflation), interest rates, global demand for particular products or resources, natural disasters, pandemics, epidemics, terrorism, regulatory events and governmental or quasi-governmental actions.
-The occurrence of global events similar to those in recent years may result in market volatility and may have long term effects on both the U.S. and global financial markets.
-For example, the COVID-19 pandemic continues to impact demand for certain goods and services, supply chains, availability of labor, and overall economic and financial stability.
-In addition, Russia's ongoing military interventions in Ukraine have led to, and may lead to additional sanctions being levied by the United States, European Union and other countries against Russia.
+The occurrence of global events similar to those in recent years may result in market volatility, and may have long term effects on both the U.S. and global financial markets.
+For example, Russia's ongoing military interventions in Ukraine have led to, and may lead to additional sanctions being levied by the United States, European Union and other countries against Russia.
 Russia's military incursion and the resulting sanctions could adversely affect global energy and financial markets and thus could affect the value of the Fund's investments, even beyond any direct exposure the Fund may have to Russian issuers or the adjoining geographic regions.
 The extent and duration of the military action, sanctions and resulting market disruptions are impossible to predict, but could be substantial.
 Any such disruptions caused by Russian military action or resulting sanctions may magnify the impact of other risks.
+In addition, the Israel-Hamas conflict as well as the potential risk for a wider conflict could negatively affect financial markets.
+Geopolitical tensions introduce uncertainty into global markets.
+This conflict could disrupt regional trade and supply chains, potentially affecting U.S. businesses with exposure to the region.
+Additionally, the Middle East plays a pivotal role in the global energy sector, and prolonged instability could impact oil prices, leading to increased costs for businesses and consumers.
+Furthermore, the U.S.'s diplomatic ties and commitments in the region mean that it might become more directly involved, either diplomatically or militarily, diverting attention and resources.
+These and any related events could significantly impact the Fund's performance and the value of an investment in the Fund, even if the Fund does not have direct exposure.
 It is not known how long such impacts, or any future impacts of other significant events described above, will or would last, but there could be a prolonged period of global economic slowdown, which may impact your Fund investment.